Concordium/concordium-node-sdk-js/packages/nodejs/README.md

 ```
 yarn publish
 ```
-and step through the steps precented to you.
+and step through the steps presented to you.

 # Test
 An automatic test suite is part of this project, and it is run by executing: